Oxke/ulauncher-ytwl/README.md

 ## Instructions (keys can be modified)
 - `y s {search}` to search for YouTube videos or channels
-- `y a {video / channel}` to subscribe to a new channel or append a new video the the watchlist (insert a link)
+- `y a {video / channel}` to subscribe to a new channel or append a new video to the list (insert a link)
 - `y a {playlist ID}` to subscribe or add all videos from a playlist (insert the playlist ID)
 - `y w` to watch the next video
 - `y q` to get the whole list